Akintola94/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  7-creates a new global variable
  8-Value stored in environment variable"
- 9-prints the result of POWER divided by DIVIDE, followed by a new line
+ 9-prints the result of POWER divided by DIVIDE, followed by a new line 10-The result of BREATH to the power LOVE